 - Students applying for a financial need-based scholarship must complete the Free Application for Federal Student Aid (FAFSA).

 The Returning Student Scholarship application will be posted in the Spring.
+Students should first review the core eligibility criteria, then each individual scholarship criterion.
+Eligible applicants should then complete the essays for each scholarship to which they will apply.
+Complete ONE scholarship application at the link below.
 Applicants will be asked to upload scholarship-specific essays at the end of the application.
 Students may apply for more than one scholarship if they are eligible.

 - All essays, unless otherwise instructed, must be no less than 470 words and no more than 500 words.

 - Essays must be uploaded in Word format.

 - The document should be saved as the name of the scholarship (i.e., “Peterson Family.doc”), unless otherwise instructed.

 - The applicant’s name should NOT be placed anywhere in the name of the document, the title of the essay or body of the essay in order to ensure a blinded process.
 While applicant’s name and email address is captured in the upload process, it will be separated from the essay prior to committee review.

 - Essays should be double-spaced, Times New Roman, 12-point font.

 - The name of the scholarship and the essay question should be placed at the top of the essay.

-- Using the Word Count feature, place the total Word Count of the essay at the top, below the title.
+- Using the Word Count feature, place the total Word Count of the essay at the top, below the title and essay question.
 Do not include the essay title, essay question or any references in the word count.

 Scholarship Award and Financial Aid